Official Biography

 In 2006 Bäckman defended his doctoral dissertation at the University of Helsinki on threat images and cultural meanings of organised crime of Russia.

-In 2008 Bäckman published a book titled The Bronze Soldier about so-called Bronze Night of Estonia, its background and consequences.
+In 2008 Bäckman published a book titled «The Bronze Soldier» about so-called Bronze Night of Estonia, its background and consequences.
 He also founded the Finnish anti-fascist committee (SAFKA) together with Petri Krohn and Leena Hietanen.

 In 2009 Bäckman was arrested and deported from Estonia and accused by the security police of Estonia of posing danger for the state security in relation to his public criticism about Apartheid politics and falsification of history in Estonia.
 In 2010 the Supreme Court of Estonia declared Bäckman’s deportation illegal and ordered Estonian interior ministry to pay him compensation.
-However, soon Estonia arrested and deported Bäckman again and also his lawyer was persecuted.

-In 2009 Bäckman co-founded the international human rights movement World Without Nazism and became one of its commissars.
-He is member of board of Finland without Nazism, which is led by Petri Krohn.
+In 2009 Bäckman co-founded the international human rights movement «World Without Nazism» and became one of its commissars.
+He is member of board of «Finland without Nazism», which is led by Petri Krohn.

-In 2009 Bäckman started his career as human right activist with the case of Anton Salonen, a Russian child who was illegally kidnapped by Finnish diplomats and contrabanded in a trunk of Finnish diplomatic vehicle from Russia to Finland.
+In 2009 Bäckman started his career as human right activist with the case of Anton Salonen, a Russian child, who was illegally kidnapped by Finnish diplomats and contrabanded in a trunk of Finnish diplomatic vehicle from Russia to Finland.
 Bäckman organised press-conferences for Anton’s mother Rimma Salonen and defended their interests in Russian and Finnish media.
 In October 2014, the Finnish diplomat who contrabanded the child and his father in the trunk of a vehicle with diplomatic plates, was sentenced for a breach of official duty by the city court of Vantaa.

 In 2010 Bäckman successfully demanded the European court of human rights to block the deportation of the 84-years old seriously ill Russian citizen Irina Antonova from her family in Finland to Russia, where she had no place to stay.